 Small weddings are the new black!
 Am I right!?

-The number of couples I have heard saying their small wedding was everything they didn’t know they wanted for their wedding day make this planner’s heart oh so happy!
+The number of couples I have heard saying their small wedding was everything they didn’t know they wanted for their wedding day makes this planner’s heart oh so happy!
 Small weddings can absolutely still leave a big impact in the hearts of your loved ones.
 And will most likely leave you with more room for yourselves mentally and physically.

 Here at Kindred Weddings and Events, we focus on small weddings, usually under 75 guests.
 The ever-growing guest list definitely can become a looming problem as you plan your wedding.
 As your guest list grows, it seems like the budget grows too.
 It’s a pretty good rule of thumb that if you want to save money on your wedding, you need to chop your guest list.